ldenis-tech/dmarc-visualizer/README.md

 #### Geo IP

-To enable Geo IP you will need to complete the requirements outlined in the [geoipupdate section of the parsedmarc documentation](https://domainaware.github.io/parsedmarc/installation.html#geoipupdate-setup)
+To enable Geo IP you will need to fill variable GEOIP_DB_URL in geoip-update-dbs script and uncomment `ip_db_path` in parsedmarc.ini.

-Once you have your license key file, you can update the GeoIP.conf file with your license details and remove the comments so the geoip functionality will work.

 ### Elasticseach